adsci/speedEST/src/text/multilayerPerceptron.md

 # Multilayer Perceptron model

-Multilayer Perceptron is a simple feedforward artificial neural network, in which all layers are fully-connected.
+Multilayer Perceptron is a simple feed-forward artificial neural network, in which all layers are fully-connected.
 The network is build of neurons rather than perceptron (which have threshold activation) and consists of the input layer, two hidden layers and the output layer.
 The first and the second hidden layers contain 50 and 30 neurons, respectively.

 As the number of input features is 5, there are 50 $\times$ 5 weights (and 50 biases) between the input and first hidden layer.
 For each neuron in the hidden layer, a weighted sum of the weights and input features is computed, and a non-linear activation function is used.
 In this model, the `LeakyReLU` function is considered for all hidden layers.
 In contrast to the classical `ReLU` activation function, the `LeakyReLU` functions allows for a small positive gradient also when the neuron is not active.